CodeJugalbandi/FunctionalProgramming/melodies/everythingIsALambda/README.md

 **KRISHNA** So in Scala, we can distinctly see the type form as `val` meaning Function as an object and the action form as `def` meaning a method.
-When I pass the method to like `map`, the  Scala compiler converts it to the function value.
+When I pass the method to `map`, the  Scala compiler converts it to the function value.
 Or one could convert it like this:

 ```